lauxpaux/diabetes_classification/README.md

 ## Shortcomings & future improvemtns:

 The biggest shortcoming for this project is its data simplicity.
-In order to research the and build a model a good classification, we need a lot of robust data sourced from a reliable source, ideally from the United States.
+In order to research diabetes and build a good classification model, we need a lot of robust data sourced from a reliable source, for my research purposes ideally representing minority women patients from the United States.
 Further work in this project would start with allocating better quality data.

 ## Run project:
 ```